pfalcon/papersman/README.md

 1. Primary way to store document (meta)information is in human-readable structured format (subset of YAML), contained in files side-by-side with actual documents.
 Currently, `papersman` doesn't use any database.
-   It may come as a way to cache metadata at later (much later) time, but on a typical modern system, just scanning YAML files should scale well to a few thousand of documents, which should be well enough for a personal collection.
+   It may come as a way to *cache* metadata at later (much later) time, but on a typical modern system, just scanning YAML files should scale well to a few thousands of documents, which should be well enough for a personal collection.
 2. Based on the above, the primary way to check and update metadata is with your text editor. `papersman` provides (or will provide) support commands for actions which aren't convenient/practical to do manually (e.g., rename a tag across all documents).
 3. `papersman` uses hash of file contents to identify a file.
-This will allow to keep (or restore) document-metadata association across file rename of the original document.
+This will allow to keep (or restore) document/metadata association across file rename of the original document.
 4. For more advanced UI needs, `papersman` uses web browser as a frontend.
    And currently, it just generates static HTML files for per-tag document